Cloud-forest pygmy owl: Voice

 The song of the cloud-forest pygmy owl is composed of simple notes best expressed as hollow whistles or toots, like almost all New World Glaucidium species.
 It is a long series of short whistles, delivered in pairs and occasionally in trios.

 This song pattern is shared with the northern pygmy owl (Glaucidium gnoma) and the Costa Rican pygmy owl (G. costaricanum), and serves as a putative synapomorphy that distinguishes the clade of G. nubicola, G. gnoma and G. costaricanum from all other Glaucidium species.
 Because strigid vocalizations are innate, rather than learned, they provide valuable cues for distinguishing species limits in a family where plumage and other morphological characters are very similar among species.

-Besides, the length of notes and spacing of notes (intranote pauses and internote pauses) clearly distinguish the cloud-forest pygmy owl from its relatives the northern pygmy owl and the Costa Rican pygmy owl.
-For the cloud-forest pygmy owl intranote pauses (pauses within note pairs) average 207.9 ± 18.0 ms, while internote pauses (pauses between a pair of whistles) average 344.8 ± 21.0 ms.
+Besides, the length of notes and spacing of notes (intra-note pauses and inter-note pauses) clearly distinguish the cloud-forest pygmy owl from its relatives the northern pygmy owl and the Costa Rican pygmy owl.
+For the cloud-forest pygmy owl intra-note pauses (pauses within note pairs) average 207.9 ± 18.0 ms, while inter-note pauses (pauses between a pair of whistles) average 344.8 ± 21.0 ms.

 It has been heard warming up its voice mainly in the morning, but it stays active all day.
 Its song causes intense mobbing reactions of smaller birds.